Ribonucleic85/Ribonucleic85.github.io/cube/play/beta/readme.md

 Other than adding more types of Matrix operations this is the final version.

-This is designed to work with square Matrices only.
+This is designed to work with square Matrices only, in the form of a flat array.

 	params